 If a middle-aged, 40 year old mother of 3 says to a therapist, “I love my husband and children, but recently I have felt attracted to someone else in my church.
 Please help me decrease my desires for the other person,” and if the other person is a man, the therapist can help her.
 But if the other person is a woman, the therapist has to refuse treatment or be criminalized.
 Some bisexual adolescents aspire to a faithful heterosexual relationship with children one day and want therapy to feel assured they can live the life they choose.
 Bans refuse them their rights.

 A priest with same-sex desires could not get help to fulfill his priestly call to chastity.
 A young man could not get the same help to enable him to enter the seminary.
 Some adolescents and adults want help to be celibate and have healthy friendships in order to live according to their religious faith.
 Under a ban, the government decides for them what goals they may have for their own life and therapy.

 Therapy bans require a therapist to discriminate based on sexual orientation.
 For example, effects of childhood sexual abuse can be treated if they are heterosexual, but not if they are homosexual.

-The American Psychological Association says in its APA Handbook of Sexuality and Psychology which it has declared “authoritative” [1a] that sexual and gender variations are not simply biologically determined.
-It says there are psychological causes [1b] such as childhood sexual abuse [1c,2].
+The American Psychological Association says in its APA Handbook of Sexuality and Psychology, which it has declared “authoritative,” that sexual and gender variations are not simply biologically caused.
+There are psychological causes including childhood sexual abuse for some individuals.
 One effect of childhood sexual abuse may be that the victim begins to experience same-sex attractions or behaviors.
 Is it more compassionate to help relieve these feelings or behaviors or to tell victims they have to live with them?
-A therapy ban requires the therapist to deny treatment to relieve the victim’s unwanted attraction feelings and behaviors or the therapist will be criminalized.
+A therapy ban requires the therapist to deny treatment to relieve the victim’s unwanted attractions and behaviors or the therapist will be criminalized.